The Grand Chessboard: Anachronism

-Sabine Feiner, lecturer at the Institute of Political Science at the University of Regensburg, sees in her thesis (2000) Brzeznski's geostrategy in the Anglo-Saxon tradition of Halford Mackinder ("Heartland theory") and Nicholas J. Spykman ("Rimland").
+Sabine Feiner, lecturer at the Institute of Political Science at the University of Regensburg, sees in her thesis (2000) Brzezinski's geostrategy in the Anglo-Saxon tradition of Halford Mackinder ("Heartland theory") and Nicholas J. Spykman ("Rimland").
 Brzezinski transcends the power-political component, which is rooted in imperialism and Social Darwinism of the 19th century, through the "vision of a higher justification", in which he identifies the national interest of the USA with the interest of the world.
 Although the focus is on the world, the national US perspective remains the decisive starting point for the consideration.
 Pursuing world politics in the tradition of Bismarck seems anachronistic to Feiner, and the vocabulary ("tributaries", "vassals", "hegemon") is also inappropriate.
 She sees the moral dimension of his portrayal as based on a trust in the historical power of the USA, whose fatefulness is not questioned but understood as providence: "The moral dimension and the associated obligation to world leadership in Brzezinski becomes clear insofar as he tries to present this position not as the result of an intended policy of the USA, but as a historical coincidence. […] With the interpretation that the USA's global political commitment was not the result of its national interests, but was assigned to it by a higher authority, 'history', understood as providence, Brzezinski lends the position of the USA a moral exaltation that is found in the American tradition of exceptionalism is generally to be found."
 Feiner's work is a little too theory-heavy, Heinz Brill noted in his review.
 However, her creation, development and evaluation of Brzezinski's "global political conception" were seen as excellently successful.
 "The work is a pioneering achievement for the German-speaking world."